The Klamath River Photo Project is work-in-progress.

-The Klamath River Photo Project is a multiyear documentary project that’s following the landscape and Klamath River as it recovers from the world’s largest dam removal project.
+The Klamath River Photo Project is a multiyear visual journey of the world’s largest dam removal project and its river restoration process.

 Spencer Creek, Klamath River, Oregon, 10-26-24